Buffalo Sabres Odds

 Finally, you see the totals line with the odds in parentheses.
 This lets you bet on the total combined score by both teams.
 You can choose either over or under 5.5 goals.
 A correct bet on either side would pay out $100 on a wager of $110.

-Here’s a secret about sportsbooks: They copy one another’s sportsbook odds.
+Here’s a secret about sportsbooks: They copy one another’s sports betting odds.
 That’s why Sabres game lines will open at similar numbers at online sportsbooks in New York and swanky Las Vegas lounges.
 Of course, these lines might change by the time the puck drops.

 All sportsbooks try to draw equal action on both sides of a bet.
 This lets them profit off the vigorish that they bake into the odds and not have to worry about the actual outcome of the game.
 If one side is drawing more money in bets, a sportsbook will move the line to try to even things out.
 Such a line change only affects that sportsbook, though.
 That’s why a line might change in Vegas and not in New York, or vice versa.